nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     together with the existing link to our user guide.
 - **Keyboard overrides**
   - To implement quality of life changes to be more keyboard centric, we implemented keyboard overrides to aid in selecting of contacts as well as to facilitate our autocomplete feature.
-Doing so required a big degree of understand of JavaFX's UI event system.
+Doing so required a big degree of understanding of JavaFX's
+    UI event system.
 This is especially the case when we had to override the tab key for auto-complete which already had a pre-existing function of navigating between UI elements.
 - **Addition of special indices**